 We plan to launch the first Alumni Newsletter soon.
 We need your help to make it possible.
 Please consider sending in information about yourself and what you've been up to since finishing your CAPA program.
 Are you working?
 Attending graduate school?
 We'd love to hear about what you have been doing post-CAPA and all the exciting things going on in your life.

-The CAPA Ambassador Program is a semester-long leadership program that gives you the opportunity to share your study abroad experience with others on campus and become more involved with CAPA International Education.
+The CAPA Ambassador Program is a semester-long leadership program that gives you the opportunity to share your study abroad experience with others on campus and become more involved with CAPA The Global Education Network.
 You will play a critical role in building support and advocacy for study abroad and CAPA programs on your campus through your outreach efforts.
 It is also a career-building opportunity that will help you expand your on-campus network, improve your time management, interpersonal and communication skills, and it will give you tangible work experience for your burgeoning resume at a critical point in your post-university job search.
 You will also have fun and be compensated for your time and efforts!
+View our ambassador video!

-We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Fall 2014!
+We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Fall 2015!
+Deadline is July 1st!
 APPLY NOW!

 RESPONSIBILITIES OF A CAPA AMBASSADOR